A Worry Free Workout

-Revolutions wants you to have a worry free workout, which is why we offer free child minding for the following times.
+Revolutions wants you to have a worry free workout, which is why we offer child minding for the following times.

 |Monday – Friday||Saturday|

 |AM||9.00am – 11.30am||8.00am – 10.30am|

 Parents please note that they will be called if:

 - Their child needs to go to the bathroom or is in need of a nappy change.

 Registration and Confidentiality

 New parents/carers must complete an enrolment form on their first visit before leaving their child in the care of the child minder.
 By signing this form you are agreeing to all the policies and procedures of this childminding facility.
 Any information regarding your child or your family, given to the centre either verbally or in writing, will be treated as confidential.
 Parents/carers will have access to their own child’s records but not to others.
 All documentation relating to your child is stored in a file, which is not accessible to any other party.

 The child minder will not discuss your child with others unless they have permission from the parent/carer.

 Admission into child minding is by prior appointment only.
 Bookings are preferred a day in advance in person or via the phone, but sometimes can be made on the day also.
 There are restrictions to the number and ages of children that can be cared for at one time within the child minding room.
 If there are already a maximum amount of children booked in or your child is too young or old, then it will not be possible to leave them with the child minder.
 The centre will allow children between the ages of 6 months and 10 years old.
 The number of children permissible in child minding is entirely up to the discretion of Revolutions Health and Fitness.